jparkington/Electric-Brew/src/README.md

 - `invoice_number` (**str**): The unique identifier for each invoice, representing a specific billing period.

+- `supplier` (**str**): The name of the energy supplier, which can be used as a foreign key to join with transactional data related to billing and consumption.

 - `interval_start` (**str**): The start date of the billing cycle, formatted as YYYY-MM-DD.

 - `interval_end` (**str**): The end date of the billing cycle, formatted as YYYY-MM-DD.